hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 > **_NOTE:_**
 >
 > While bitcoind can and will start syncing a Bitcoin node, customizing this node to your use cases beyond supporting a Chainhook is out of scope for this guide.
-See the Bitcoin wiki for [bitcoind](https://en.bitcoin.it/wiki/Bitcoind), ["Running Bitcoin"](https://en.bitcoin.it/wiki/Running_Bitcoin), or bitcoin.org's [Running A Full Node guide](https://bitcoin.org/en/full-node).
+See the Bitcoin wiki for ["Running Bitcoin"](https://en.bitcoin.it/wiki/Running_Bitcoin) or bitcoin.org's [Running A Full Node guide](https://bitcoin.org/en/full-node).

 - Navigate to your project folder, create a new file, and rename it to `bitcoin.conf` on your local machine.
 Copy the below configuration to the `bitcoin.conf` file.
-- a) if you already have a bitcoin node, or b) you are syncing and starting a node from scratch.
 - The Chainhook will scan against bitcoin blockchain data.
-Copy the path of your Bitcoin directory to the `bitcoin.conf`'s `datadir` option.
+Copy the path of your Bitcoin directory to the `bitcoin.conf`'s `datadir` field.
 See the Bitcoin wiki for the [list of default directories by operating system](https://en.bitcoin.it/wiki/Data_directory)
 - Set a username of your choice for bitcoind and use it in the `rpcuser` configuration below.
 - Set a password of your choice for bitcoind and use it in the `rpcpassword` configuration below.